-Procedure for Investigating Allegations of Misconduct
+Procedure for Investigating Allegations of Academic or Professional Misconduct

 The Associate Dean for Student Affairs is responsible for the administration of the School of Pharmacy's disciplinary system and serves as an ex officio member of the Professional Conduct Committee.
-This responsibility is exercised on behalf of the President of the university and entails the supervision of several bodies.
-Alleged violations of the FSOP Honor Code, Code of Conduct or Civil Laws will be handled by the university policies as written in the FSOP and/or UIW Student Handbook.

-When there is a written allegation of academic or professional misconduct by an FSOP student, investigation and appropriate actions will be pursued by the Professional Conduct Committee.
+When there is a written allegation of academic or professional misconduct by an FSOP student, described below, investigation and appropriate actions will be pursued by the Professional Conduct Committee.
 Allegations of misconduct may be submitted by a student, a group of students, faculty, staff, or administration.
 Every effort will be made to maintain confidentiality.

+Violations of Academic or Professional Misconduct are heard by the Professional Conduct Committee.
 The Professional Conduct Committee is composed of six faculty members (three members from each academic department), four pharmacy students (one from each class), the Associate Dean for Student Affairs (ex-officio), and one additional qualified individual appointed by the Dean.
 This Committee serves as a hearing board for incidents of misconduct involving violations of the FSOP Honor Code and/or FSOP Student Code of Conduct.
 These include standards for academic, nonacademic, and clinical behavior.